theskeletoncrew/treat-toolbox/README.md

 5. Go back to the "Project Overview" page, and under “Get Started by adding Firebase to your app”, click the </> icon named "Web".
 Register your app (hosting is not necessary).

 6. Under “Use npm”, copy the keys provided for the firebaseConfig.
-Enter these in the appropriate places in the `.env.local` file included in Treat Toolbox.
+Enter these in the appropriate places in the `.env` file included in Treat Toolbox.

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY